 Yes, you read that right!
 Wakayama has a cat as a train Stationmaster!

-Wakayama Electric Railway has one cat to rule them all: Nitama!
-Actually, the first stationmaster cat was Tama, which was “on charge” between 2007 and 2015.
+Wakayama Electric Railway has one cat to rule over all: Nitama!
+Actually, the first stationmaster cat was Tama, who was “in charge” between 2007 and 2015.
 After she died, her apprentice (Nitama) took her place and Tama was transformed into the goddess of Wakayama Electric Railway and Local Public Transport!
 She even has a shrine at Kishi Station.

-As a bonus, Wakayama Electrical Railway has 4 themed trains: a Strawberry Train, an Omocha (Toys) Train, a Tama Train (Tama the cat!) and an Umeboshi Train (plums).
-Each one of these trains is unique, decorated according to the specific theme.
-Tama Train is probably the cutest train ever!
+As a bonus, Wakayama Electric Railway has 4 themed trains: a Strawberry Train, an Omocha (Toys) Train, a Tama Train (Tama the cat!) and an Umeboshi Train (plums).
+Each one of these trains is unique and decorated according to the specific theme.
+The Tama Train is probably the cutest train ever!

 3. Visit the uniquely creepy Awashima Shrine

 Out of all the shrines in Wakayama, Awashima is definitely the most special and spooky one!